-1.0a The budget committee will include the Moderator, the Moderator-elect, the Treasurer, and at least 3 other CT members.
-The Moderator will chair this committee.
+1.0a The budget committee will include the Co-Moderators, the Treasurer, and at least 3 other CT members.
+A Co-Moderator will chair this committee.

 2.0 The Treasurer shall receive and disburse to the designated recipient money given by local church groups for:

 2.0a Worldwide Mission, (Churchwide), Synod and Presbytery PWCT Budget.

 2.0b Emma Norris Seminarian Fund for gifts of money to seminary inquirers under the care of Mission Presbytery.